ktomk/pipelines/README.md

 * `CI` - always set to "`true`"

-All of these (but not `BITBUCKET_CLONE_DIR`) can be set within the environment pipelines runs and are taken over into container environment.
+All of these (but not `BITBUCKET_CLONE_DIR`) can be set within the environment pipelines runs in and are taken over into container environment.
 Example:

     $ BITBUCKET_BUILD_NUMBER=123 pipelines # build no. 123